 - Storage: keep leftovers in the fridge for up to 4 days.
 Reheat in the oven (350º, about 10-15 minutes) or use the microwave for a quicker leftover meal.

-- I used 8 manicotti for this recipe, but if you use a larger dish than mine, then you might be able to make 10 or 12 manicotti with this recipe (there is enough ricotta for more!).
+- Check on the manicotti noodles packaging as some are no-boil.
+In that case, be sure to completely cover the no-boil pasta with tomato sauce in the baking dish to ensure the noodles cook properly in the oven.
+I used 8 manicotti for this recipe, but if you use a larger dish than mine, then you might be able to make 10 or 12 manicotti with this recipe (there is enough ricotta for more!).

-- Feel free to add more cooked veggies to the ricotta filling, such as spinach, mushrooms, broccoli, onion, etc. Check the blog post for more ideas!
+- Feel free to add more cooked veggies to the ricotta filling, such as spinach, mushrooms, broccoli or onion.

 Leave a Reply